Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 ### Necropolis of Nostalgia
  - [ ] At the first area, **Firmament**, you can find Flynn's Fell Weapon **Seven-Branched Blade** at the NW of the 8F.
 At the second area, **Existence**, you can find Patty's Fell Weapon **Corbis** at the SE of 9F.
 After beating **Ohma**, you won't be able to advance further until you have beaten the game (PS3 and Definitive Edition)

+### Joke Weapons Sidequest
+Sicily will set your party a number of tasks to perform "motivational" acts.
+- [ ] Yuri: Get a combo of 200 hits or more in any battle.
+- [ ] Estelle: Get 35 Grade or more in any one battle.
+- [ ] Karol: Run away from 50 or more battles.
+- [ ] Rita: Unsure.
+Do a large amount of damage.
+- [ ] Raven: Have 1,000,000 or more gald on hand.
+- [ ] Judith: Win 1,000 or more battles.
+- [ ] Repede: With any one battle in under two seconds.
+- [ ] Flynn: Finish the Colosseum's 30-man melee in under 90 seconds.
+- [ ] Patty: Synthesize 200 or more items.

 ### Sword Dancer Sidequest (PS3 and Definitive Edition)
 - [ ] Enter Capua Nor and talk to **Hisca and Chastel** from _Tales of Vesperia: The First Strike_ movie.